 Telecom Services Cut Short?
+Client saves one lump sum over $695K!

 Promises, promises, promises - Telecom Vendor Contract Woes